ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Brocade vRouter (Vyatta) Set-up Guide for VMware Environments with {{site.data.keyword.filestorage_short}}
+# Setting up Brocade vRouter (Vyatta) for VMware Environments with {{site.data.keyword.filestorage_short}}

-You can configure a Brocade vRouter (Vyatta) appliance for high availability (HA) configuration within a VMware environment that is using {{site.data.keyword.filestorage_full}}.
+You can configure a Brocade vRouter (Vyatta) appliance for high availability (HA) configuration within a VMware environment that uses {{site.data.keyword.filestorage_full}}.
 Use the following information along with the [Advanced Single-Site VMware Reference Architecture](https://console.bluemix.net/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window} to set up one of these storage options in your VMware environment.

-## Brocade vRouter (Vyatta) Overview

-The Brocade vRouter (Vyatta) gateway will serve as a gateway and router for your environment and contain zones consisting of subnets.
-Firewall rules will be set in place between zones so they can communicate with each other.
-For those zones that don’t need to communicate with other zones, no firewall rule is needed as all packets will be dropped.
+The Brocade vRouter (Vyatta) gateway serves as a gateway and router for your environment and contain zones that consist of subnets.
+Firewall rules are set in place between zones so they can communicate with each other.
+For those zones that don’t need to communicate with other zones, no firewall rule is needed.

-In our example configuration, there will be five zones created in the Brocade vRouter (Vyatta):
+In our example configuration, five zones are created in the Brocade vRouter (Vyatta):

 - SLSERVICE – {{site.data.keyword.BluSoftlayer_full}} services
 - VMACCESS – {{site.data.keyword.BluVirtServers_short}} (VMs) on the capacity cluster
 - MGMT – Management and capacity clusters as well as management VMs
-- STORAGE – Storage server(s)
+- STORAGE – Storage server or servers
 - OUTSIDE – Public internet access

 Figure 1 describes the communication between each zone.
-Note that your environment may be different and may require different zones and firewall rules.
+Your environment might be different and might require different zones and firewall rules.

 ![Figure 1: Brocade vRouter (Vyatta) Zone Configuration](/images/figure1_6.png)

-## Configure Brocade vRouter (Vyatta)
+## Configuring Brocade vRouter (Vyatta)

-To configure the Brocade vRouter (Vyatta):

-1. SSH into the appliance using the root password found on the Device Details screen.
+1. SSH into the appliance with the root password that is found on the Device Details screen.
 2. Type `configure` to enter the configuration mode and follow the steps in the subsequent sections.

-### Set up Interfaces
+### Setting up Interfaces

-In this section, we’ll configure the bond interfaces on both Brocade vRouters (Vyatta) to be linked to the subnets in the environment.
-Remember to replace our VLANs (1101, 1102, and 1103) with the corresponding VLANs in your environment.
-Also note that instructions made with <> should be replaced with your environment’s details (with the <> removed).
+Next, the bond interfaces on both Brocade vRouters (Vyatta) are linked to the subnets in the environment.
+Remember to replace the {{site.data.keyword.BluSoftlayer_full}} VLANs (1101, 1102, and 1103) with the corresponding VLANs in your environment.
+Also, the instructions that show `<>` must be replaced with your environment’s details (with the `<>` removed).

 Use the following commands to configure the bond interfaces on the Brocade vRouters (Vyatta).
 You must be in configure mode.